kattyanami/Serverless-Design/README.md

 To create an execution role

-Open the roles page in the IAM console.
+1.Open the roles page in the IAM console.
-Choose Create role.
+2.Choose Create role.
-Create a role with the following properties.
+3.Create a role with the following properties.
-Trusted entity – Lambda.
+   .Trusted entity – Lambda.
-Role name – lambda-apigateway-role.
+   .Role name – lambda-apigateway-role.
-Permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
-This custom policy has the permissions that the function needs to write data to DynamoDB and upload logs.
+   .Permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
+This custom policy has the permissions that the function
+                  needs to write data to DynamoDB and upload logs.